 There are a lot of videos on YouTube that claim to be about data science.
 However, most of them are not very well-produced or organized.

-The Youtube algorithms do a good job of showing quality content first.
-But still, there are so many ways Youtubers hack in and promote their mediocre videos.
+The Youtube algorithms do an excellent job of showing quality content first.
+But still, there are so many ways YouTubers hack in and promote their mediocre videos.

 Haven’t we seen clickbaity titles with poor content on Youtube before?
 That’s what I’m talking about.